Catalina Velasco: Secretary of Habitat of Bogotá (2008-2009)

 The new mayor of Bogotá, Samuel Moreno, appointed Velasco as District Habitat Secretary for the period between January 1, 2008, and October 31, 2009.

 On February 1, 2012, Velasco was appointed as Vice President of Public Services and Regulation of Empresa de Energía de Bogotá.
 She held the position that she held until November 15, 2013, during the mayoralty of Gustavo Petro Urrego.
 Since February 2014, she has been a consultant in Public Policy and Urban Management for the Bogota Mayor's Office during the administrations of Gustavo Petro Urrego and Claudia López Hernández.

 Minister of Housing, City and Territory

-On August 7, 2022, Velasco was appointed by President Gustavo Petro as Minister of Housing of Colombia, accepting one of her biggest challenges in policy matters, she has been emphatic in the idea that Colombia has a robust business system, but there has not been a complete coverage of the drinking water system as well as basic sanitation, with the rural areas being the most affected, within her commitment as minister she has sought strategic allies for the implementation of some of the most important public policies of her position.
+On August 7, 2022, Velasco was appointed Minister of Housing of Colombia by President Gustavo Petro.
+In the role she has highlighted gaps in drinking water and basic sanitation coverage, particularly in rural areas, as key policy priorities, and has pursued partnerships to advance major public initiatives within her portfolio.

 In 2023, United Nations Secretary-General António Guterres appointed Velasco to his Advisory Group on Local and Regional Governments, co-chaired by Pilar Cancela Rodríguez and Fatimatou Abdel Malick.